-I cannot speak for the entire gay community when I say this, but as far as I am concerned, as long as you write with the best intentions, and truly seek to educate yourself and try writing gay characters well, then you're doing alright.
+I cannot speak for the entire gay community when I say this, but as far as I am concerned, as long as you write with the best intentions, truly seek to educate yourself, and try to write gay characters as best you can, then you're doing alright.
 Take constructive criticism into account, but ultimately know that you will never be able to please everyone (in any genre).

 Yoda says "Do or do not.
 There is no try."
 That doesn't apply here.
 You should always try.

-More will be added as time goes on/ you write questions that compel me.
+More will be added as time goes on and you write questions that compel me.

 Why don't you include trans people in this article?